Mr. Peabody

 Mr. Peabody is an anthropomorphic cartoon dog who appeared in the late 1950s and early 1960s television animated series The Adventures of Rocky and Bullwinkle and Friends, produced by Jay Ward.
-Peabody appeared in the "Peabody's Improbable History" segments created by Ted Key, and he was voiced by Bill Scott.
-In 2014, he was featured in the animated film Mr. Peabody & Sherman.
-From 2015 to 2017, he appeared in a television series based on the film.
+Peabody appears in the "Peabody's Improbable History" segments created by Ted Key, and he was voiced by Bill Scott.
+He also appears in the 2014 animated film, Mr. Peabody & Sherman and its spin-off TV series, The Mr. Peabody & Sherman Show (2015–2017).

-Mr. Peabody's first name is never given or referred to in the cartoons, but, in an animated promotion for the Rocky & Bullwinkle Savings Stamp Club, he tells Sherman that it is "Hector".

 Peabody's Improbable History

 Plot

 The cartoons are about Peabody, who is the smartest being in existence, having graduated from Harvard when he was 3 years old. ("Wagna cum laude").
 Peabody has accomplished many things in his life as a business magnate, inventor, scientist, Nobel laureate, gourmand, and two-time Olympic medalist.

 In the first episode, Peabody meets an orphan named Sherman (voiced by Walter Tetley), whom he saves from some bullies.
 He adopts Sherman after a court appearance that also involved him having to get the President and the government to help him out.
 Upon inventing the Wayback Machine and doing different upgrades, Peabody and Sherman meet various historic figures and help out with their plights.
 Each installment ends with Peabody making a pun on something revolving around the episode's time-traveling trip.
 An example of such a pun is "Marie Antoinette could have avoided trouble by making an edict for the people to eat cake, but she could not have her cake and edict too."